ollprogram/OllprogramLibrariesDocs/README.md

-# ImageModifier.JavaDocs
+# OllprogramLibrariesDocs
-JavaDocs from ImageModifier library for Java.
+JavaDocs from all libraries created by ollprogram